-Polylactic Acid film substrates (0.25 cm2) were not genotoxic to Chinese hamster ovary cell lines in a Comet assay and an in vitro cytokinesis-blocked micronucleus assay.34 Groups of 10 mice were injected with either saline (negative controls), cyclophosphamide (positive controls), or 0, 50, 100, or 200 ml/kg Polylactic Acid in an in vivo micronucleus test.35 The incidences of micronucleated polychromatic erythrocytes in mice treated with the low, medium, and high concentrations of Polylactic Acid extracts were 2.0, 2.2, and 2.3%, respectively, which was similar to the incidence in the saline-treated group.
-Positive controls produced expected results.
-Groups of 5 male rats had a 2-mm thick, 4-mm diameter disc of 95% Polylactic Acid inserted in the calvarium for either 90 or 120 d in a micronucleus test (no test material inserted for controls).36 Upon staining of bone marrow extracts, no significant decreases in the frequency of polychromatic erythrocytes or increases in micronucleated polychromatic erythrocytes were observed in the test animals, compared to controls.
-The authors deemed the test material as non-genotoxic.
+Polylactic Acid film substrates (0.25 cm2) were not genotoxic to Chinese hamster ovary cell lines in a Comet assay or in an in vitro cytokinesis-blocked micronucleus assay.34 Groups of 10 mice received an intraperitoneal injection of either saline (negative controls), cyclophosphamide (positive controls), or 0, 50, 100, or 200 ml/kg Polylactic Acid in an in vivo micronucleus test.35 The incidence of micronucleated polychromatic erythrocytes in mice treated with the low, medium, and high doses of Polylactic Acid extracts was similar to the incidence in the saline-treated group; the test article was considered non-genotoxic.
+Groups of 5 male rats had a 2-mm thick, 4-mm diameter disc of 95% Polylactic Acid inserted in the calvarium for either 90 or 120 d in a micronucleus test (no test material inserted for controls).36 The authors deemed the test material as non-genotoxic.